-5.3 Little Bow River to MD Boundary
+5.3 Little Bow River to the Twin Valley Reservoir

 In general, the Little Bow River residents downstream of 104 Street E are now somewhat protected by the same dikes that protect the south side of the Town.
-In general, these residences will likely be subject to no effects or slight increases at Highwood River flood flows from initial spill-over up to approximately 1000 m3/s (at Woman's Coulee Canal inlet).
-In general, residences will be subject to significantly improved conditions in terms of water levels at flows above approximately 1000 m3/s.
+In general, these residences will likely be subject to no effects or slight increases at Highwood River flood flows from initial spill-over up to approximately 1,000 m3/s (at Women's Coulee Canal inlet).
+In general, residences will be subject to significantly improved conditions in terms of water levels at flows above approximately 1,000 m3/s.